alexdelprete/HA-NeoPool-MQTT/README.md

 _**Custom pre-configured Tasmota Build**_:

 When you custom compile your version, make sure to choose the dev branch and verify after flashing that version is at least `v13.2.0.2`.
 I will update notes to specify the stable min. version once known.
-When you custom compile your build, you'll need to use the `user_config_override.h` provided in this repository; this will automatically enable NeoPool and also configure all settings automatically without requiring to manually follow the manual steps of next section.
+When you custom compile your build, you'll need to use the `user_config_override.h` provided in the `compiler` folder of this repository; this will automatically enable NeoPool and also configure all settings automatically without requiring to manually follow the manual steps of next section.

+NOTE for beginners: if you have no idea about how to custom compile Tasmota, you can use the precompiled files in the `firmware` folder of the repository.

 The only thing you'll have to check is if the activated template is correct, you do this from Tasmota console executing command `Module`:
 ```console